ekristen/restifyit/README.md

 # Overview
 The purpose of this API framework is to provide a rapid development capability for API based services.
 It is a RESTful API service, with built in HTTPS capability, API versioning, authentication using HTTP Signature.
 Its also designed to be self-documenting, this functionality is not 100% there yet, but it is being worked on.

 # Installation
 1. git clone URL_TO_REPO
-2. cd api-framework
+2. cd restify
-3. cp config.js.defaults config.js
-4. npm install
+3. npm install
-5. npm start (for development `npm test`)
+4. node server.js

 # Quick Start
 From the root directory, run `node scripts/init_database.js`, then `node scripts/create_user.js`, save the private key to key.pem to the root directory, and edit the scripts/test_api_call.js and put the keyId on line 30.
 The API service runs by HTTP as default for testing, easily switching to HTTPS.
 Then start up the server `node server.js`, then in another terminal, `node scripts/test_api_call.js`, you should see {"auth": "success"}, if not check the console output of the server.